Trends and Analysis of Gross Enrolment Ratio 2021-22 by arunCMehta

 Introduction

 Gross Enrolment Ratio (GER) is a crucial indicator used to measure the level of participation in higher education within a given population.
-It is calculated as the total enrollment in higher education, irrespective of age, expressed as a percentage of the eligible official population (18 to 23 years) in the appropriate age group.
+It is calculated as the total enrolment in higher education, irrespective of age, expressed as a percentage of the eligible official population (18 to 23 years) in the appropriate age group.
 A higher GER signifies better access to higher education and broader participation from various sections of society.

 GER at all-India level during 2017-18 to 2021-22 based on AISHE